Naif-Al-Ajlani/SM23-AI-ROS-02/README.md

 The TurtleBot3 Simulation Package requires turtlebot3 and turtlebot3_msgs packages as prerequisite.
 Without these prerequisite packages, the Simulation cannot be launched.

-Before lucnhing the simulation follow the PC Setup instructions below to install the required packages, if you already did not install required packages and dependent packages
+Before lucnhing the simulation follow the PC Setup instructions below to install the required packages, if you already did not install required packages and dependent packages.

 $ cd ~/catkin_ws/src/